Archive for the ‘science’ Category

 Cats cause war

-T. plasmii can live in people, too; it just can’t reproduce in us.
+T. gondii can live in people, too; it just can’t reproduce in us.
 About a third of all Americans are infected with this parasite.
-Some weeks ago my work friend CJ highlighted in her blog some new research suggesting that T. plasmii affects human personalities too, not just rodent personalities, and it does so in a gender-specific way.
+Some weeks ago my work friend CJ highlighted in her blog some new research suggesting that T. gondii affects human personalities too, not just rodent personalities, and it does so in a gender-specific way.
 She writes:

 Here’s what it does to men: